-As a G Suite or Cloud Identity administrator, the password vaulted apps service enables you to manage access to some of the apps that don't support federation and that are available to users on the user Dashboard.
+As an administrator, you can use the password vaulted apps service to manage access to some of the apps that don't support federation and that are available to users on the user Dashboard.
 The password vaulted apps service saves login credential sets for applications and assigns those credential sets to users through group association.
 When a user has access to one of these applications through a group, they can sign in to the application through the user dashboard, or they can sign in directly from the specific application.
 This functionality is possible by leveraging Chrome or Firefox extensions/plugins.

 When adding an app to the password vaulted apps service, you can search and choose from the available web-based applications in the app library, or you can add a custom app.
 You can then manage usernames and passwords safely while providing users in your organization with quick one-click access to all of the apps they already use.